Most of us left school knowing more about Pythagoras than payslips - and we are still living with the consequences.

 In this episode of A Sense of Identity, we speak with Leon Ward, CEO of Money Ready, a charity working across classrooms, youth clubs, and workplaces to help people build practical financial skills.

-Leon reflects on the decision to embed financial education in England’s national curriculum, the gap it creates for teachers who missed out on this learning themselves, and the realities his team sees when working with young people facing cashless spending, online scams, and unrealistic expectations about money.
+Embedding financial education in England’s national curriculum highlights a gap for teachers who missed out on this learning themselves, alongside the realities Money Ready sees when working with young people facing cashless spending, online scams, and unrealistic expectations about money.

 The government’s curriculum review confirmed recommendations that financial education become compulsory in England's primary schools for the first time.